AstroTechies/astroneermodding/docs/guides/kitModding.rst

 * **All caps Name**: ``EXAMPLEITEM``
 * **Tooltip Subtitle**: ``Example Item``
 * **Description**: ``This is an example item.``

+These four entries do not have to match the names of your objects, they are used to determine the text used in the research catalog and tooltips in-game.

 Linking ItemType and BP together